 If you are over 50 and have been struggling with chronic knee pain for years, it might be time to consider knee replacement surgery.
-While anti-inflammatories, physical therapy, platelet-rich plasma treatment, corticosteroids, and other non-surgical treatments might have kept you going for this long, they will not work forever.
+While anti-inflammatories, physical therapy, corticosteroids, and other non-surgical treatments might have kept you going for this long, they will not work forever.
 If you hope to remain active—or even competitive—into your 60s and 70s, a knee replacement might be the key to success.
 And the sooner you get it, the more beneficial it could be.

 Who Is a Candidate for Knee Replacement?